n8n-io/n8n-docs/docs/hosting/scaling/execution-modes-processes.md

 ### Queue

 `Queue` mode is designed for handling very high workloads.
-In this mode you run multiple instances of n8n: one ‘main’ instance coordinates, and other ‘worker’ instances actually process the executions.
+In this mode you run multiple instances of n8n: one ‘main' instance coordinates, and other ‘worker' instances actually process the executions.
 You can also add dedicated instances to handle incoming webhooks.

 `Queue` mode requires more setup than `regular` mode, but provides great scalability and stability with minimal latency.